kyverno/chainsaw/website/docs/tests/configuration.md

 This command will run tests using the configuration from `my-config.yaml`, taking tests from `/path/to/tests`, and running a maximum of `10` tests simultaneously.

+## Reports

+Chainsaw can generate JUnit reports in `XML` or `JSON` format.

+Provide a report format and report name in the configuration or via CLI flags.

 ## Reference

 Refer to the reference documentations for details about supported fields in the configuration file and/or supported flags in the `test` command.